awslabs/aurora-dsql-sqlalchemy/README.md

 "aurora_dsql+psycopg2" specifies to use the `aurora_dsql` dialect with the driver `psycopg2`

-## Unit Tests
+## Integration Tests

-The following libraries are required to run the unit tests:
+The following libraries are required to run the integration tests:

 - boto3
 - pytest